Alternate Paladin

 3rd-level Oath of the Ancients feature

-When you use Divine Smite, you can expend 2 Divine Fervor infuse that strike with verdant power.
-After the damage of the attack, your target must succeed on a Dexterity saving throw or be restrained by mystical vines for 1 minute.
+When you use Divine Smite, you can expend a use of Divine Fervor to infuse your strike with elder power.
+In addition to the damage, your target must also make a Dexterity saving throw against your Paladin Spell save DC.
+On a failure, the target is Restrained by mystical vines for 1 minute.

 Aura of Warding